 Innovation, Science and Technology Building, Room 2091, 4700 Research Way, Lakeland, FL 33805-8531

-Ph.D. in Mechanical Engineering, Missouri University of Science and Technology, 2009
+Ph.D. in Electrical Engineering, University of Central Florida, 2011

-M.S. in Mechanical Engineering, University of Missouri Rolla, 2004
+M.S. in Electrical Engineering, University of Central Florida, 2008

 Dr. Suleiman Alsweiss is currently an assistant professor in the electrical and computer engineering department at Florida Polytechnic University.
 Prior to that, he was a senior scientist with the Center of Satellite Applications and Research (STAR) arm of the National Oceanic and Atmospheric Administration (NOAA).